shlomitapiro/assignRidesAlgo/README.md

 #### Disadvantages:
 - The air-distance filter may exclude rides that are actually serviceable, reducing the number of assignable rides to drivers.

+### Fairness & Statistics
+The algorithm includes a fairness penalty to ensure a more equitable distribution of rides among drivers.
+This is particularly useful in scenarios where drivers have varying capacities or when the goal is to minimize driver fatigue and maximize service equity.
+The algorithm calculates and provides detailed fairness statistics:
+- **Minimum Assigned Rides**: the smallest number of rides assigned to a single driver.
+- **Maximum Assigned Rides**: the largest number of rides assigned to a single driver.
+- **Average Assigned Rides**: the average number of rides assigned per driver.
+- **Standard Deviation**: indicates how evenly the rides are distributed among drivers; a smaller number represents greater fairness.
+- **Counts Per Driver**: a detailed breakdown showing how many rides each driver received.

+These statistics help evaluate the effectiveness of the fairness penalty and guide fine-tuning decisions for better balanced assignments.

 ---